NVIDIA/DALI/docs/FAQ.rst

 Q: How do I know if DALI can help me?
 #####################################
 A: You need to check our docs first and see if DALI operators cover your use case.
-Then try to run a couple of iterations of your training with a fixed data source - a random tensor that is generated once to see if you can train faster without any data processing.
-If so, then the data processing is a bottleneck in your case and DALI may help.
-This topic is covered in detail in `the GTC'22 talk <https://www.nvidia.com/gtc/session-catalog/#/session/1636559250287001p4DG>`_.
+Then, try to run a couple of iterations of your training with a fixed data source - generating the batch once and reusing it over the test run to see if you can train faster without any data processing.
+If so, then the data processing is a bottleneck and, in that case, DALI may help.
+This topic is covered in detail in
+`the GTC'22 talk <https://www.nvidia.com/gtc/session-catalog/#/session/1636559250287001p4DG>`_.

-Q: What data format does DALI support?
+Q: What data formats does DALI support?
-######################################
-A: Regarding the data storage, DALI natively supports TFRecord, RecordIO, caffe/caffe2 LMDB, WebdataSet.
-Regarding the data types, it supports images, video, and audio.
-If the given type is not supported the external source operator can execute user-provided python code that would read and parse it.
+#######################################
+A: DALI can load most of the image file formats (JPEG, PNG ,TIFF, JPEG2000 and more) as well as audio (WAV, OGG, FLAC) and video.
+The files can be stored individually or grouped in storage containers from common DL frameworks - TFRecord, RecordIO, caffe/caffe2 LMDB.
+WebDataset is also supported.
+In case there's no native support for a particular format, the data can be loaded and parsed in user-provided python code and supplied via external source.

 Q: How does DALI differ from TF, PyTorch, MXNet, XYZ FW
 #######################################################